Nicotine Patches for Nicotine Addiction

 Nicotine patches, in contradistinction to gum, lozenges, and ‘inhalators’, are a passive treatment: apply and forget.

 Now picture this.
 Our poor smoker, desperate to quit, carefully affixes a patch to his upper arm and goes about his business.
 Then she becomes aware of the desire to smoke—one of the dreaded ‘cravings’ has come upon her—and thinks: ‘Oh dear, that d*** patch ain’t working!
 And it’s two days before the next appointment with my behavioural supporter!
 I could murder a ciggy!’

 Other things wrong with nicotine patches

-This isn’t the only problem with using some kind of nicotine product to cure your nicotine addiction.
+This isn’t the only problem with using nicotine products to cure your nicotine addiction.
 Here are some others:

-- The implication is that quitting smoking is too difficult to do on your own, so you need some kind of ‘aid’ or product to assist or even take over the task of quitting for you.
+- The implication is that quitting smoking is too difficult to do on your own, so you need some kind of ‘aid’ to assist or even take over the task for you

 - There’s a built-in excuse for failure: ‘The patch didn’t work!’

 - The concept of any kind of nicotine ‘replacement’ is wrong-headed: it’s really nicotine maintenance

 - Nicotine products imply that the problem is entirely or largely a physical one; what about the mental or psychological side of smoking?

 - Even if you stop with the dubious help of a nicotine patch, what’s to stop you from starting to smoke again?